siptrunk/GDAX-Trading-Bot/README.md

 ### Registration

 - Register in Coinbase (https://www.coinbase.com)
-- Use the Coinbase account to login to the GDAX exchange (https://www.gdax.com)
+- Use the Coinbase account to login to the Coinbase Pro exchange (https://pro.coinbase.com)
 - Deposit the amount of bitcoins you want

 ### API Key generation

-Generate an API Key only with trade permission (https://www.gdax.com/settings/api)
+Generate an API Key only with trade permission (https://pro.coinbase.com/profile/api)

 ### Environment variables